reedes/vim-quotable/README.markdown

   ```

 Alternatively, if you’ve installed Tim Pope’s [vim-surround][] plugin you also
-have replace abilities on many existing surrounds:
+have replace abilities on pairs of characters:

   ```
   cs'q      'Hello W*orld' => “Hello World”